Ferg-Lab/mof-topology-prediction/automated_scripts/README.md

 pip install git+https://github.com/aniruddha-seal/PORMAKE.git

-This version allows the partial charges on the building nodes.
+This version allows the partial charges assignment on the building nodes.

 ### LAMMPS-Interface is used to assign force field parameters